Notice of Rulemaking Action

 Oregon law establishes the right of public access to general information in files maintained by public agencies while reserving the right to withhold certain information potentially injurious to the affected party.
 The Commission makes available to the public information in licensure files subject to the following rules:

-(3) All requests for general information shall be in writing, with the exception of requests covered by section (7) of this rule.
+(3) All requests for general information shall be in writing, with the exception of requests covered by subsection (7) of this rule.

-(4) With the exception of requests covered by section (7) of this rule, a charge of $5 shall be made to process a written request for general information.
+(4) With the exception of requests covered by subsection (7) of this rule, a charge of $5 shall be made to process a written request for general information.

-(6) With exception of requests covered by section (7) of this rule, a charge of $15 shall be made to process a written request for personal information.
+(6) With exception of requests covered by subsection (7) of this rule, a charge of $15 shall be made to process a written request for personal information.